Directed Lov\'asz Local Lemma and Shearer's Lemma: -Dependency and a weak version of first result

-Since $a'_i=a_i$ for all $i$ such that $X_i \in e^j$, $a'$ makes $E_j$ happen.
-Observe also that the coordinates of $\beta'$ that correspond to variables in $e^k$ and whose values are different than those of $\alpha$, are all in $e^j\cap e^k \subseteq e^j$.
-By the hypothesis, and since variables not in $e^k$ do not influence $E_k$, if $E_j,E_k$ hold under $\alpha$, then $E_k$ holds under $\beta'$.
 Obviously $\alpha',\beta'$ are two independent samplings of all variables, since all individual variables were originally sampled independently, and we only changed the positioning of the individual variables.
-Thus, it holds that:
+Also, under $\alpha'$, $\E_j$ occurs.
+Since none of the $E_i$'s is $d$-dependent on $E_j$, $E$ occurs under $\alpha'$.
+Also, under $b'$, $E_j$ occurs.
+Thus, it holds that: where the last inequality holds by \eqref{ineq}.
+Now, by the hypothesis and the construction of $\alpha'$, $\beta'$, it also holds that $S$ implies $T$.
+Thus: